Uncia-SaaS/.github/README.md

 ## Uncia Application Overview

 Uncia is an application designed for professionals in the IT departments of companies.
-Its primary goal is to assist in the creation of technical documentation—referred to as "Projects" within the platform.
+Its primary goal is to assist in the creation of technical documentation—referred to as "Application documents" within the platform.
 By enabling users to establish relationships between technical documents, Uncia highlights the connections between different IT services or business applications documented within it.
 The ultimate objective is to generate a comprehensive cartography of the Information System, known as the **Information System Map**.

 ---